 What is the Coronavirus Job Retention Scheme?

-It’s a temporary scheme put in place by the Government to support those workers who would otherwise have been laid-off as a result of the crisis.
+The Coronavirus Job Retention Scheme (CJRS) is a temporary scheme put in place by the Government to support those workers who would otherwise have been laid-off as a result of the crisis.
 Such workers have been designated as ‘furloughed’.
-It is open for at least three-months and will be extended if required.

 What organisations are eligible?